|

 Examination of the payload condition

 Unfortunately the balloon module as well as the service module could not be found and therefore not recovered, despite activated radio beacons.
-This is especially bitter because from the balloon module no data could be received.
+The cause was that both modules had been equipped with beacons sending on the same frequency.
+This is especially bitter because no data were received from the instrument pod of the balloon.